clarkmcc/chitchat/README.md

 Currently, this project does not support providing your own models but this is a planned feature.
 If you want to add a publicly available model, just add an entry to the [models.json](./src-tauri/data/models.json) file.
 Models registered in the file will be available in the user interface for download.

+## Privacy and Analytics

+I'm using [Aptabase's Tauri integration](https://aptabase.com/blog/catching-panics-on-tauri-apps) to catch and report panics to me as well as other basic events like the number of model downloads.
+All statistics are anonymous and behind a cargo feature flag (`analytics`).
+While the release binaries ship with anonymous analytics, you can build from source without that flag to remove them.

 ## How does it work?